What does a school counselor do? A closer look at this student-centric role

 How much do school counselors make?

 Fortunately, the market outlook for school counselor jobs is very promising.
-The BLS projects employment of school and career counselors and advisors to rise eight percent from 2019 to 2029, much faster than the average for all occupations.
+The BLS projects employment of school and career counselors and advisors to rise 10 percent from 2021 to 2031, which is faster than the average for all occupations.
 As student enrollment continues to trend upwards, schools will require more counselors to respond to the developmental and academic needs of their students.

 Make an impact as a school counselor